-Ministerial Orders 723 and 724 will be amended from 1 January 2017.
+Ministerial Orders 723 and 724 have been amended and commenced operation on 1 January 2017.
 Amended arrangement forms accompany amended Ministerial Orders 723 and 724.

-All arrangements made after 1 January 2017 must comply with the amended Ministerial Orders and the accompanying amended arrangement forms must be used.
+All arrangements made after 1 January 2017 must comply with amended Ministerial Orders 723 and 724 and the accompanying amended arrangement forms must be used.